RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 3. Add your from details, just as you would in a standard email campaign.
 Name, Email, Subject, Preview Text and Introduction Text.

-4. Next you paste in the URL of the feeds you want to include.
+4. Paste in the URL of the feeds you want to include.
 For each you can select to show for all subscribers or, to show only to a specific Group within your Mailchimp list.
 It’s really that simple.

-5. Either choose a template from your account (You just need to insert a single line of code to your template) or click to send a FlipRSS template to your Mailchimp account.
+5. Choose a template from your account (You just need to insert a single line of code to your template) or click to send a FlipRSS template to your Mailchimp account.

 6. Set your sending schedule for your multiple RSS-to-Email newsletter.